hyperandroid/Untangle/readme.md

 ### submitChained

+This function builds a chain of function calls.
+Each function is intended to be receiving as parameter a Future object, which

 ### submit

 This is the very basic way of working for a dispatcher object.
-A function which receives a Future object instance is passed as parameter.
+A function which receives a Future object instance passed as parameter.
 The same Future object is returned when calling submit.
 This function is intended for wrapping up NodeJS legacy code.
 Take all the asynchronous callback tangle and put it all into one single schedulable function.